This soup is liquid comfort–warm, creamy, and oh-so cheesy. No, it’s not exactly healthy, but neither are any other good things in life.

 If you’re like me, you struggle to make moist, flavorful fajitas.
-That’s why I was so thrilled when I cobbled together this recipe.
+That’s why I was so thrilled when I concocted a recipe that was able to deliver amazing fajitas.
 You won’t be disappointed!

 - 3 chicken breasts, sliced 1/2 in. thick